jexxa-projects/Jexxa/tutorials/BookStoreJ/README.md

 For the pattern langauge of DDD we recommend project [Addend](https://addend.jexxa.io/).

 The following shows the annotation of an 'Aggregate'.
-Apart from the obvious annoatation, it also uses two other annotations:
+Apart from the obvious annotation, it also uses two other annotations:
 *   `AggregateID` to explicitly document the unique key
 *   `AggregateFactory` to explicitly document the factory method for the `Aggregate`